Bigsby/schemaless-Odata/README.md

-# Generic Odata
+# Generic OData
-A generic and schemaless OData controller
+A generic and schemaless OData Web API controller.

 Steps (all in Visual Studio):
 1. New Project - ASP.Net Web Application (.Net Framework)